 o You do not need to complete the Vehicle Consent form if you are driving a personal vehicle.

 Effective March 6, 2009 - Office of the Chancellor announced "We have found extra territorial automobile liability coverage for drivers under 21 years old.
 This means there is no longer age restrictions on drivers beyond our state borders."
-Drivers age 21 or younger, with a valid drivers license on university business may driver a state vehicle beyond the State of Minnesota borders. vehicles/auto_liability_insurance_memo.pdf
+Drivers age 21 or younger, with a valid drivers license on university business may driver a state vehicle beyond the state of Minnesota borders as long as they have an acceptable Vehicle Consent Form Rating. vehicles/auto_liability_insurance_memo.pdf